 June 14 to June 25, 2021 | Princeton University | Virtual event

-Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
-However, there are no restrictions based on citizenship, country of study, or country of employment.
+SICSS-Princeton is designed for Ph.D. students, postdoctoral researchers, and faculty that are within 7 years of receiving their Ph.D. or are untenured.
+In exceptional situations, we may accept applicants who do not meet this criteria exactly.
+There are no restrictions based on citizenship, country of study, or country of employment.
 About 30 participants will be invited.

 The Summer Institute aims to bring together computational social scientists across all levels of technical experience.
 Participants with less experience with social science research will be expected to complete additional readings in advance of the Institute, and participants with less experience coding will be expected to complete a set of online learning modules on the R programming language.
 Students doing this preparatory work will be supported by a teaching assistant who will hold online office hours during the two months before the Institute.

 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
-We evaluate applicants along a number of dimensions: 1) research and teaching in the area of computational social science 2) contributions to public goods, such as creating open source software, curating public datasets, and creating educational opportunities for others 3) likelihood to benefit from participation 4) likelihood to contribute to the educational experience of other participants 5) potential to spread computational social science to new intellectual communities and areas of research.
-Further, when making our evaluations, attempt to account for an applicant’s career stage and previous educational opportunities.
+We evaluate applicants along a number of dimensions: 1) research and teaching in the area of computational social science; 2) contributions to public goods, such as creating open source software, curating public datasets, and creating educational opportunities for others; 3) likelihood to benefit from participation; 4) likelihood to contribute to the educational experience of other participants; 5) potential to spread computational social science to new intellectual communities and areas of research; and 6) alignment with our eligibility criteria.
+Further, when making our evaluations, we attempt to account for an applicant’s career stage and previous educational opportunities.